 Little known Hungary is slowly emerging as a top destination for real estate investors.
 Unlike other countries in the continent, Hungary seems to offer an unmatched value proposition when it comes to property investment.

-The country’s capital, Budapest has become an alluring place for property investors having been ranked as the 10th most attractive, according to annual Investor Intentions survey.
-Rental laws are favorable for landlords, which accord investors an opportunity to take advantage of the 5-6% yield currently on offer.
+The country’s capital, Budapest has become an alluring place for property investors having been ranked as the 10th most attractive, according to the annual Investor Intentions survey.
+Rental laws are favourable for landlords, which accord investors an opportunity to take advantage of the 5-6% yield currently on offer.